Deploy a resource forest topology

 When finished and AAD Connect is merging, if you look at an object in the metaverse, you should see something similar to this:

-This is a test user, and you can see that AAD Connect has identified the sourceAnchor and the cloudSourceAnchor from the user and the resource forest objects from Office 365, in our case 1101, which is the employeeNumber selected earlier.
+This is a test user, and you can see that AAD Connect has identified the sourceAnchor and the cloudSourceAnchor from the user and the resource forest objects from Microsoft 365 or Office 365, in our case 1101, which is the employeeNumber selected earlier.
 It then was able to merge this object into what you see above.

 For more information, see Integrate your on-premises directories with Azure Active Directory.